 Why This Matters

-The Justice Department's reversal on defending orders targeting law firms marks a significant shift in its stance, sparking concerns about the government's approach to regulating the legal industry.
-This move has far-reaching implications for law firms and their clients, who may face increased scrutiny.
-The sudden change in course raises questions about the motivations behind the reversal.
+The Justice Department's reversal on defending orders targeting law firms marks a significant shift in the Trump administration's stance, sparking concerns about the potential implications for business and the rule of law.

 Coverage Snapshot